Trans-Allegheny Lunatic Asylum: 21st century

+Since its reopening in 2008, the asylum hosts a variety of tours and opportunities to learn more about its history.
 The main building of the asylum, known as the Kirkbride, holds several rooms that serve as the museum, located on the first floor.
 There are paintings, poems, and drawings made by patients in the art therapy programs, a room dedicated to the different medical treatments and restraints used in the past, and artifacts such as a straitjacket and hydrotherapy tub.
-The tour guides dress in clothes that resemble 19th century nurse outfits; blue dress, white apron, white cap, and white shoes.
-The shorter historical tour offer allows visitors to see the first floor of the Kirkbride, while the longer historical tour allows visitors to see all four floors, apartments of the staff, the morgue, and the operating room.
-Aside from the historical tours, there are also two paranormal tours.
-Both start as the sun sets, the shorter tour lasting around two to three hours, the longer tour being overnight with the option of having a private tour.
+To make tourists' experience even more memorable, the tour guides dress in clothes that resemble 19th century nurse outfits: blue dress, white apron, white cap, and white shoes.
+Shorter historical tours allow visitors to see the first floor of the Kirkbride, while the longer historical tour allows visitors to see all four floors, staff apartments, the morgue, and the operating room.
+Aside from the historical tours, there are also several paranormal tours during the daytime, the nighttime, and that include overnight stays in the hospital.